 Weleda Skin Food

-A thick and slightly sticky cream, but excellent as it contains lanolin which feels wonderful on skin cracks.
+A thick and slightly sticky cream, but excellent as it contains lanolin which feels amazing on skin cracks.
 It softens hard skin and makes it easier for the skin to heal.
 Water-free and therefore excellent in winter cold.

 Zoya goes pretty